Matthew Mills

 Matthew also advises charities on issues relating to fundraising and substantial spending projects, including:

-- Advising a substantial medical charity on how it could create an expendable permanent endowment with its c.£45 million of reserves
+- Advising a substantial medical charity on how it could create an expendable permanent endowment for its c.£45 million of reserves

 - Advising religious and almshouse charities on whether, and if so how, they could spend or sell over £1 million of their permanent endowments